danReynolds/Personal-Site/_posts/2021-02-05-Apollo-Invalidation-Policies.md

 ```

 When a `GET_EMPLOYEES` action is fired and comes back from the server, the reducer extracts its payload and mutates the state of the `employees` slice of the Redux store
 to now include those employees.
-As we've talked about in previous post on accessing data, these employees can then be read from the Redux store using selectors.
+As we've talked about in the previous post on accessing data, these employees can then be read from the Redux store using selectors.

-If an employee were to be deleted using a `DELETE_EMPLOYEE` action, the reducer removes that employee from the list of employees.
+If an employee was then to be deleted using a `DELETE_EMPLOYEE` action, the reducer removes that employee from the list of employees.

 As we can see, updating state with Redux is all manual and in the hands of the developer.
 One advantage to data mutation with Redux is that its very clear what is going on and there isn't much library magic doing things under the hood.

-This also acts as a disadvantage though as it means that the burden of handling all of these state updates is on the developer, adding to the amount of effort and code to maintain wtih each additional data mutation.
+This also acts as a disadvantage though, as it means that the burden of handling all of these state updates is on the engineer, adding to the amount of effort and code to maintain wtih each additional data mutation.

 ## Mutating Data with Apollo